Build your own cloud emulator

 • Verify tokens to permit access to the emulator gRPC endpoint.

-• Redirect other requests to the Nginx component, which hosts a React application.
+• Redirect other requests to the Nginx component, which hosts a React app.

 Set up emulator on a cloud VM